-Q. I was reading a few chapters of (a book on prophecy) and if I understood well, the author seems to believe that the 7 year Tribulation is another dispensation (than the disp. of Grace).
+I was reading a few chapters of (a book on prophecy) and if I understood well, the author seems to believe that the 7 year Tribulation (Daniel’s 70th Week) is another dispensation than the dispensation of Grace.
 I tend to agree with this myself.
 This would also fit well with your teaching that people may lose their salvation in the Tribulation, unless they “endure to the end”.
 Do you agree with this and if so, in what measure.

-A. There are several interpretations of dispensational theology, and a few treat Daniel’s 70th week as a separate one.
-C.I.
-Scofield, one of the most famous dispensationalists, viewed Daniel’s 70th Week as a separate period, not belonging to any dispensation.
+There are several interpretations of dispensational theology, and a few treat Daniel’s 70th week as a separate one.
+Personally I don’t see it that way.

 I believe that with the death of Jesus the Dispensation of Law came to a pause, 7 years short of its completion, and the Dispensation of Grace began.
 When the Church is raptured, the dispensation of Grace will come to an end, making way for the last 7 years of the Dispensation of Law, This seven years is also called Daniel’s 70th week, or by some, the Tribulation period.